MirjamC/xml-workshop/_sources/1_introduction_python.md

 print("whatever you wish to print")
 ```

-Text must be put between quotes or Python will assume you are wishing to print variables.
+Text must be put between quotes or Python will assume you wish to print variables.

 Variables can be printed the same way as text, but must **not** have quotation marks.